heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/COURSE_MATERIAL.md

 REST stands for
 [Representational State Transfer](https://en.wikipedia.org/wiki/REST).
-It is a pattern that is used to design APIs.
+It is a pattern that is used to design APIs but has to follow strict rules and are more complex to design than simple CRUD APIs.

 The REST pattern is based on the six following principles: